 There are fragrance oils sold as essential oils.
 Especially when a so-called essential oil is cheap, it’s most likely that it has synthetic petroleum-derived substances (usually way cheaper) to keep the same scent and strenght as if it was a true essential oil, but using much less of the real stuff… if any!

 Be especially aware of Amazon and Ebay cheap essential oils kits.
-If you want to know more about it check out High Quality Essential Oil Brands.
+If you want to know more about it check out Best Essential Oils for Soap Making.

 Are these companies cheating on us?
 Yes and no. They are actually NOT selling essential oils and they are stating that they ARE essential oils.
 In that sense, they are cheating.
 But legally, without any specific regulation to such products, they are not breaking any law.